Whistler’s 7th annual lit-fest, the Whistler Readers &

 biggest challenge for aspiring, emerging, devoted or lapsed writers is choosing

-Inquisition.
-Streams on fiction writing, non-fiction and magazine writing, as
+which sessions to take.
+Streams on fiction writing, non-fiction and magazine

 including Wayne Grady, William Deverell, Nancy Warren, Shaena Lambert, Leslie

 Anthony, Susan Reifer, Candas Jane Dorsey, Mel Hurtig and Rebecca Wood

 Barrett.
 For more information, visit www.theviciouscircle.ca and download

 the festival program.
 Tickets are available online at www.theviciouscircle.ca,